 A poor family in Ukraine has a tree but can’t afford decorations.
 Meanwhile, a spiders living in the house decides the only place safe from the cleaning is the tree.
 Santa turns her web into tinsel, delighting everyone.
-Cast: five – two female, one male, one non-gender.
+Cast: five – two female, one male,two non-gender.
 Running time: 15 minutes.
 (Not to be confused with “The Christmas Spiders,” which is longer and has more characters.)

 THE CHRISTMAS SPIDERS